Dropped kerb contractor information

 As the contractor you will be required to submit all permits in sufficient time to enable the roadworks coordination to take place.
 Working on the highway without permission is illegal and will result in a financial penalty.
 More information can be found in the Kent Permit Scheme information.

-The applicant has been provided with the Statutory Undertaker 'Dial before you dig' information which is only valid for 6 months from the time of the approval letter.
 It is your responsibility to ensure you have up to date Statutory Undertaker information before construction starts.

 The dropped kerb must be constructed to our exact specifications.
 All works will be inspected and if it is deemed that construction has not met our specification, you will be required to rectify the defect at your own expense.